 This race also helps participants to check out the local culture which is not visible to general audience.
-This XC stage race is by-far the most technical mountain bike race of India.
+This XC stage race is -far the most technical mountain bike race of India.

-The 8th Himalayan Trails n Dust MTB Challenge was won by: Rohit Thakur from Manali, Shiven from Haryana and Rahul Thakur from Manali.XC CHALLENGE - timing sheet
+The 8th Himalayan Trails n Dust MTB Challenge was won : Rohit Thakur from Manali, Shiven from Haryana and Rahul Thakur from Manali.XC CHALLENGE - timing sheet

 “Himalayan Mountain Bike Photo Contest” was also started this year in association with F-Stop Gear during the festival.